MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/webadminstration/Set-WebConfigurationProperty.md

 ```

 ## DESCRIPTION
-TheSet-WebConfigurationPropertycmdlet changes the value of an IIS configuration property.
+The Set-WebConfigurationProperty cmdlet changes the value of an IIS configuration property.
 The element can be specified as a configuration section or an XPath query.
 Globbing, the use of wildcards, is supported.